 *Adapted from Canadian Nutrient File and USDA Databases

-Other sugars ingredients that you may see on an ingredient list include:
+Other sugars-based ingredients that you may see on an ingredient list of a packaged food include:

 |Sources||Sugar Cane/Sugar Beet||Corn Sources||Other Sources|